UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

 .. objectives::

-   - Give a general 'theoretical* introduction to isolated environments
+   - Give a general *theoretical* introduction to isolated environments
    - Site-specific procedures are given at the separated sessions.

 General procedures